fuzziqersoftware/newserv/README.md

 ## Memory patches, client functions, and DOL files

+*Note: newserv uses the shorter GameCube versioning convention, where discs labeled DOL-XXXX-0-0Y are version 1.Y.
+The PSO community seems to use the convention 1.0Y in some places instead, but these are the same version.
+For example, the version that newserv calls v1.4 is the same as v1.04, and is labeled DOL-GPOJ-0-04 on the underside of the disc.*

 Everything in this section requires resource_dasm to be installed, so newserv can use the assemblers and disassemblers from its libresource_file library.
 If resource_dasm is not installed, newserv will still build and run, but these features will not be available.

 In addition, these features are only supported for the following game versions:
+* PSO GameCube Episodes 1&2 Trial Edition
-* PSO GameCube Episodes 1&2 JP, USA, and EU (not Plus)
+* PSO GameCube Episodes 1&2 JP, USA, and EU but not Plus
-* PSO GameCube Episodes 1&2 Plus JP v1.04 (not v1.05)
+* PSO GameCube Episodes 1&2 Plus JP v1.4 but not v1.5
 * PSO GameCube Episode 3 Trial Edition
 * PSO GameCube Episode 3 JP
 * PSO GameCube Episode 3 USA (experimental; must be manually enabled in config.json)